Flagler Village in Palm Coast

 Price History: What Homes Here Have Actually Sold For

-Median sale prices in Flagler Village year by year since 2024, from closed MLS sales.
-Long-run history beats any single estimate: it shows what this community has actually done through rate cycles, not what a model guesses.
+Median sale prices in Flagler Village year by year since 2012, from closed MLS sales.
+A long track record beats a single estimate, showing what this community has really done through rate cycles rather than what a model predicts.

 Frequently Asked Questions